 More Electrical Hazards

-Making contact is not the only risk when working with live power lines.
+Making contact is not the only hazard of overhead power lines.
 Others include:

 Protecting against these non-contact shocks includes: